blab/ncov-wa-phylodynamics/README.md

 </figure>

 We find that daily growth rate in new cases computed from the number of daily positive test to the growth rate estimates from the coalescent skyline approach agree well.
-As mentioned above, the PCR testing captured the last part of the rapid initial rapid growth phase.
+As mentioned above, the PCR testing captured the last part of the rapid initial rapid growth phase and agrees well after that with the phylodynamic estimates.